How things work in school

 Our Twitter, @walthamstowNS

-Newsletters: we send these at least every half term
+Newsletters: we send these for major events

 Talk to your child's Key Person as often as you can about their needs and how we can meet them (medical needs, allergies or any special requirements as well as social, emotional and learning).
 If you can't get to see your Key Person, ask the office for their email address.